AvolitesLtd/TitanManual/docs/titan-basics.md

 Connector: 2.5mm hole, outside diameter 5.5mm, length 9.5mm, wired
 centre pin positive.
 Example Part number: DCPP2

-The Titan Mobile panel has a built-in Avokey so you can install the Titan software on multiple computers, but it will only run when the Titan Mobile panel is connected.
-The Avokey license is pre-activated at the factory.
+The Titan Mobile panel has a built-in AvoKey so you can install the Titan software on multiple computers, but it will only run when the Titan Mobile panel is connected.
+The AvoKey license is pre-activated at the factory.
 See [licensing](./system-settings/recovering-reinstalling-the-console.md#software-licensing) for more details.

 **T1/T2:** The T1/T2 USB devices give you a full lighting control system that will output one or two universes of DMX or Art-Net.
 The software to run it is called Titan Go.
-Both devices have a built-in Avokey so you can run Titan on any computer as long as the T1/T2 device is connected.
-The Avokey license is pre-activated at the factory.
+Both devices have a built-in AvoKey so you can run Titan on any computer as long as the T1/T2 device is connected.
+The AvoKey license is pre-activated at the factory.

 -	If you are using an older cabled version of the Titan 1 dongle, you will need to attach an